WTFAcademy/WTF-Starknet/docs/3_Tool/readme.md

 protostar calculate-account-address --account-class-hash [ACCOUNT_CLASS_HASH] --account-address-salt 1
 ```

-The value of `[ACCOUNT_CLASS_HASH]` is calculate when we create our account using ArgentX [check ANGELA'S TUTORIAL] and can be view on Starkscan or Voyager using our account address.
+The value of `[ACCOUNT_CLASS_HASH]` is calculate when we create our account using ArgentX (check Account Abstraction section)and can be view on Starkscan or Voyager using our account address.
 After `protostar calculate-account-address` command, we obtain:

 ```
 Address: 0x00b89a4302ea68352488fe1bcc9b0e01cd71dc4d630e5e69194c9e60084996fe
 17:55:47 [INFO] Execution time: 2.57 s
 ```

 Also, we need to export the private key of the account.
 We check for `PROTOSTAR_ACCOUNT_PRIVATE_KEY` environment variable, and use it if it's available.

 ```
 export PROTOSTAR_ACCOUNT_PRIVATE_KEY=[PRIVATE_KEY_FROM_ARGENTX_WALLET]
 ```